hunter-college-ossd-spr-2020/project-evaluation/duckduckgo_evaluation.md

 #### When was the last pull request merged?
-*
+* As of Feb 29 2020, the last pull request merged on December 12, 2019.
 <br>

 ---
 ### Welcomeness and Community

-1. Is there a CONTRIBUTING document?
+#### Is there a CONTRIBUTING document?
 If so, how easy to read and understand is it?
 Look through it and see if it is clear and thorough.
+* There is a CONTRIBUTING document and it is very clear on what they expect from contributors and how they can contribute.
+However, the document seems to expect some experience from contributors with the code they listed.
 <br>

-1. Is there a CODE OF CONDUCT document?
-Does it have consequences for acts that violte it?
+#### Is there a CODE OF CONDUCT document?
+Does it have consequences for acts that violate it?
+* There doesn't appear to be a CODE OF CONDUCT document.
 <br>

-1. Do the maintainers respond helpfully to questions in issues?
+#### Do the maintainers respond helpfully to questions in issues?
 Are responses generally constructive?
 Read the issue conversations.
+* The maintainers respond helpfully and contructively with the issues.
 <br>

-1. Are people friendly in the issues, discussion forum, and chat?
+#### Are people friendly in the issues, discussion forum, and chat?
+* In most of the discussions, the people are friendly and courteous.
 <br>

-1. Do maintainers thank people for their contributions?
+#### Do maintainers thank people for their contributions?
+* There isn't a lot of discussion within the repo unless it's a rare thread with more than one reply.
+And even then the discussions are more straight to the point than worrying about courtesy.
+So no, maintainers don't spend time on the discussion posts to thank people for the contribution.
 <br>

 ### Summary
-Do you think  this is a project to which it would be possible to contribute in the course of a semester?
+#### Do you think  this is a project to which it would be possible to contribute in the course of a semester?
+* I personally feel that people in this course, who don't have a lot of experience in coding, would feel more comfortable contributing to this project near the end of the course or at least when they know more coding.
+The project seems that expects its contributors to be experienced in coding.